This post was most recently updated on July 6th, 2018

 While these videos are not very long, they are full of information.
 Furthermore, with their colorful graphics & quick action, they hold short attention spans well.
 Because they are geared toward young minds, these channels offer lots of great opportunities to add Science, Art, Music, etc. to your PreK or grade school lessons.

 - Quality Enrichment Channels/Opportunities for Older Students (and Adults!)

 - Art Tutorials

 - Virtual Tours of Historical Sites, Museums, Cultural Sites

-I’ll be honest, most of the things I assign to my kids from YouTube – I’ll sit and watch with them.
+With this in mind, most of the things I assign to my kids from YouTube, we watch together.
 Watching a video and then being able to discuss it together – Best.
 Thing.
 Ever.

 - Printable worksheets for all operations of math

 - Customize for skill level